 Here is Caroline S. Roger’s and Ann Tihansky’s post-hurricane analysis of the beginning recovery of the unique Hurricane Hole marine habitat: Hurricane Hole Coral after Irma Caroline lives in Coral Bay, is a long-time CBCC member and works for the USGS here, studying the corals in our marine environment.

-In Summer 2018, as Coral Bay’s ocean environment tries to recover from Hurricane Irma, Sargassum Seaweed is plaguing shorelines throughout the Caribbean.
+In Summer 2018 and 2019, as Coral Bay’s ocean environment tries to recover from Hurricane Irma, Sargassum Seaweed is plaguing shorelines throughout the Caribbean.
 Learn all about it.

 For many reasons, the ocean ecosystems in Coral Bay seem to be more diverse than is common in many places locally and elsewhere.
 Read this report of Coral Bay’s Marine Biodiversity: